A Unique Online Portal

 RULAC is currently monitoring more than 39 armed conflicts involving at least 53 states.

 An Independent and Impartial Assessment

 While there are many different definitions of armed conflict used for different purposes, the question of whether or not a situation of armed violence amounts to an armed conflict under IHL can have far-reaching consequences in the international legal system.
-Most importantly, states and international organizations involved in armed conflicts will have rights and duties that do not exist outside that context.
-In addition, war crimes can only be committed in connection with an armed conflict, the law of neutrality may be triggered and arms control treaty regimes may be affected.
+For instance, states and international organizations involved in armed conflicts will have rights and duties that do not exist outside that context.
+Similarly, war crimes can only be committed in connection with an armed conflict, the law of neutrality may be triggered and arms control treaty regimes may be affected.